MPW Investors Have Opportunity to Lead Medical Properties Trust, Inc. Securities Fraud Lawsuit

 LOS ANGELES, Nov.
-2, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Medical Properties Trust, Inc. ("MPW" or the "Company") (NYSE: MPW).
+7, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Medical Properties Trust, Inc. ("MPW" or the "Company") (NYSE: MPW).

 Class Period: May 23, 2023 – August 17, 2023